H needs to be a HCB Hamiltonian

 guess

-= mol.make_ansatz(name="HCB-SPA", edges=[(0, 1)])
+= mol.make_ansatz(name="HCB-SPA", edges=[(0, 1)]) # creating the SPA ansatz

 U_HCB = tq.chemistry.optimize_orbitals(mol, circuit=U_HCB, initial_guess=guess.T,silent=True, use_hcb=True)

-opt = opt.molecule.make_hardcore_boson_hamiltonian() # name="HCB-SPA" H_HCB
+opt = opt.molecule.make_hardcore_boson_hamiltonian() # creating the HCB Hamiltonian H_HCB

-- Then make the HCB grouping:
+- Then make the HCB grouping with the method from before:

 = make_hcb_grouping(H_HCB) hcbs_groups